sersiksl/helloworld-cloud/kubernetes-ibm/README.md

 * Secure and monitor your cluster and app

 ## Prerequisites
-* A Pay-As-You-Go or Subscription [IBM Cloud account](https://cloud.ibm.com/registration/)
+* A Pay-As-You-Go or Subscription [IBM Cloud account](https://cloud.ibm.com/registration/).
+If your IBM Account is not a Pay-As-You-Go account and there does not allow to create a free kubernetes cluster, please ask a coach for help.

 ## Virtual machines